KansasCityWomeninTechnology/CodingAndCocktailsWorksheetTools/node--npm.md

 <!--sec data-title="Windows" data-id="section0" data-show=true data-collapse=true ces-->

-1. In Google Chrome go to [nodejs.org/en/download](https://nodejs.org/en/download/).
+1. In Google Chrome go to [nodejs.org/en/download/current](https://nodejs.org/en/download/current/).

-2. Click on the "Current Latest Features" tab.

-3. Click on the "Windows Installer" option and the installer will download:
+2. Click on the "Windows Installer" option and the installer will download:
 ![](/assets/node-windows.png)

-4. Run through the installer using the default options provided.
+3. Run through the installer using the default options provided.

-5. In Git Bash, check that you have correctly installed Node by typing `node --version`.
+4. In Git Bash, check that you have correctly installed Node by typing `node --version`.

     * If a number is output, Node is installed and you can proceed with the npm section below.
     ![](/assets/node-version.png)